About

 – Girish Shambu, Film Critic

 Kelly Gallagher is a filmmaker, animator, and Associate Professor of Film at Syracuse University.
+She is the recipient of a 2024 Creative Capital award.
 Her handcrafted films and commissioned animations have screened at venues including: the Museum of Modern Art, the National Gallery of Art, Sundance Film Festival, Tribeca Film Festival, and the Smithsonian Institution.
 Recent commissioned animations have screened on Netflix and PBS.
 She’s presented solo programs of her work at institutions including: SFMOMA, Close-Up Cinema London, SF Cinematheque, and Wexner Center for the Arts.
-She is the 2022 recipient of the Helen Hill Award from NYU's Orphan Film Symposium.
-Her latest film, WE HAD EACH OTHER, about the strength and solidarity of Irish Republican POW women, won the Research Award at the 2022 Athens International Film and Video Festival.
 Kelly enthusiastically organizes and facilitates fun and inclusive film workshops and camps for communities of all ages, from Kentucky to California, from New York to Iowa and beyond.

 ARTIST STATEMENT

 I am an experimental filmmaker and animator based in Syracuse, New York.
-I am primarily interested in handcrafted filmmaking and exploring the ways in which experimental and handcrafted animations make labor visible, aesthetically gesturing towards the workers behind their production.
+I am interested in handcrafted filmmaking and exploring the ways in which experimental and handcrafted animations make labor visible, aesthetically gesturing towards the workers behind their production.
 I am invested in exploring the ways in which experimental and handcrafted animation forms and techniques can be utilized to address political inquiries and concerns, and stories of resistance.
-I am also deeply interested in the ways in which handcrafted animation, in the Walter Benjamin sense, invite authors to be producers, (or spectators to be creators), because of the extreme accessibility of tools employed in handmade practices.
-Additionally, I am intrigued by the political possibilities of collage and its’ ability to call attention to the mediation of its’ production.
+I understand that as filmmakers we are also producers and laborers (per Benjamin’s Author as Producer), and as such, I aim to weaponize my filmmaking skillsets against capitalism.
+As Benjamin noted: “[the] apparatus is better, the more consumers it is able to turn into producers-that is, readers or spectators into collaborators.”
+With this in mind, many of my films are intentionally essayistic and collagist in nature, inviting viewers to collaborate in the process of making meaning of the films’ content, questions and ideas.
+Finally, I am intrigued by the political possibilities of collage and its ability to call attention to the mediation of its production.

-By primarily using tools that are easily accessible (paper, glitter, crayons, paint, markers, magazines, scissors), I also attempt to call attention to form and accessible practices for filmmakers.
-Creating film/video works that use tools readily available is important to me because I firmly believe culture should be both accessible by all and created by all.
-This is also why community engagement and organizing film and animation workshops when I can is imperative to me.
+By primarily using filmmaking and animation tools that are easily accessible (paper, glitter, paint, magazines, scissors, found footage), I also attempt to call attention to form and inexpensive and accessible practices for filmmakers.
+Creating film/video works that use tools readily available to many is important to me because I firmly believe culture should be both accessible to all and created by all who are interested.